Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 programming, for a fresh start.

-Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% upon EXIT (established in the code at "set er=[%ERRORLEVEL%]").
+Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% upon EXIT (established in the code at "set er=[%ERRORLEVEL%]", returned on CLI as "echo %ERRORLEVEL%").
 Note that a /Program may generate its own %ERRORLEVEL%.

 N.B.: If Alarm detects files in the {Alarm.bat directory}\ALRM subfolder that pertain to an earlier version of Alarm, it will autonomously wipe the Alarm system (clean it) before executing any command.

-IMPORTANT: If you ALTER any variable in User Configuration, or change your CodePage or Power Configuration, you MUST execute "Alarm.bat /XAA", to clean the system before next use!
+IMPORTANT: If you ALTER any variable in User Configuration, or change your CodePage or Power Configuration, you MUST execute "Alarm.bat /B", to rewrite the variable file ("{Alarm dir}\ALRM\ALRG.bat") before next use!

 ------------------------